cherkesky/keymaster/README.md

 Introduced  at NashJS July 2020 Monthly Meeting: https://bit.ly/KeymasterLive

 ### Update
-#### The app changed it name to Maistr and grew beyond this codebase to a private repository.
-The app provides free of charge code management systems to selected Airbnb owners in Nashville, TN.
+#### The application rebranded as Maistr and expanded beyond its original codebase into a private repository.
+It now offers complimentary code management systems to handpicked Airbnb hosts in Nashville, TN, aiming to enhance the safety of the Airbnb experience.

 #### Updated Architecture + Design:
 <img src="https://github.com/cherkesky/checkbnbavail/blob/main/arch.jpeg" height="500" width="800">